About Us

 Imran Ahmed – Chair

-Imran is a former EY Partner who has worked in Consulting and Insurance.
-He studied Genetics at Newcastle University.
-He has volunteered extensively across a range of sectors.
+Imran is a former EY Partner who has worked in Consulting and the Insurance industry.
+He studied Genetics at Newcastle and Leicester University.
+He now provides pro bono strategy and operational consulting support to non-profit organisations.

 Linkedin Profile